-Retropie handhelds are becoming a more popular purchase for those that want to play their old retro games on the go, especially the newer consoles such as the Playstation 1 and the Nintendo 64.
+Retropie handhelds are becoming a more popular purchase for those who want to play their old retro games on the go, especially the newer consoles such as the PlayStation 1 and the Nintendo 64.

-We advise buying a DIY kit, or building your own to keep the costs down, but buying one straight out is easier for those that don’t know how or don’t have the time to build one.
+We advise buying a DIY kit or building your own to keep the costs down, but buying one straight out is easier for those who don’t know how or don’t have the time to build one.

 So, below are the best retropie handhelds for us nostalgia nerds.